Skip to main content

 CompanyCityWorkersTypeDate

-The most significant filing came from Main Street Casual Living at its Maben facility, reporting 50 affected workers.
+The largest notice was filed by Main Street Casual Living at its Maben facility, reporting 50 affected workers.

 Trend & Outlook

-The numbers illustrate a easing in workforce disruptions across Mississippi, with filings falling below both recent and year-ago levels.
+The trends suggest a easing in workforce disruptions across Mississippi, with filings falling below both recent and year-ago levels.
 The Manufacturing sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Mississippi.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Mississippi WARN notices, browse layoffs by state, or download the full dataset.